 Instructions: Use this Frequency Table Calculator to construct a frequency table associated with the sample provided in the form below.
-The sample needs to be comma or space separated:

 Frequency Table Calculator